James Holland (author): Personal life

-Holland is honorary secretary and a playing member of Chalke Valley Cricket Club and was instrumental in organising the relocation of the cricket ground from a combined football and cricket ground at the Chalke Valley Sports Centre to a new ground solely for cricket at Butt's Field, Bowerchalke.
+Holland is honorary secretary and a playing member of Chalke Valley Cricket Club, and was instrumental in organising the relocation of the cricket ground from a combined football and cricket ground at the Chalke Valley Sports Centre to a new ground, solely for cricket, at Butt's Field in Bowerchalke, Wiltshire.
 He contributed a chapter about the creation of the new cricket ground to the book The Authors XI: A Season of English Cricket from Hackney to Hambledon, which was collectively written by members of another cricket team on which he has played, the Authors XI.

 In August 2014, he was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

 He is a Fellow of the Royal Historical Society and a member of both the British Commission for Military History and the Guild of Battlefield Guides.
 He has his own collection at the Imperial War Museum.

 He is the great-nephew of Olympian Charles Holland, the first British cyclist to complete the Tour de France.

-Holland lives in Wiltshire with his wife and two children.
+Holland lives in rural Wiltshire with his wife Rachel and their son and daughter.